- 1 Bedrooms

 •A credit card is required for the $250 security deposit requested at check in.

-• We require the guest information for the primary guest (should at least be 21 years old) checking in to be supplied as soon as possible to avoid check-in issues.
+• We require the guest information for the primary guest (should at least be 21 years old) checking in to be included as soon as possible to avoid check-in issues.

 The Neighborhood: